aubreymae/-old-aubreymae.github.io/contact.md

 ---
 layout: page
-title: Contact
+title: How can I get in touch?
 permalink: /contact
 ---

-For business inquiries, Aubrey can be reached by email at aubreymaerg@gmail.com.

-She is also on Instagram where she posts her artwork with a side of aesthetic shenanigans!
-Follow her @aubsimg.
+You can contact me through email at aubreymaerg@gmail.com.
+I'm also on social media, posting my artwork on my Instagram at @aubsimg!